Search for missing Lauren Cho of NJ continues as Petito case brings light to missing persons

 CLICK HERE TO GET THE FOX NEWS APP

-Yucca Valley is located in the 50,000-square-mile Mojave Desert, to the east of LA and the San Bernardino Mountains and west of Joshua Tree National Park.
+Yucca Valley is located in the 50,000-square-mile Mojave Desert to the east of Los Angeles and the San Bernardino Mountains and west of Joshua Tree National Park.
 The valley is sparse and dotted with Joshua trees, Mojave Yucca plants, Juniper bushes, Pinon pine trees and other native plants.
 Wildlife in the area includes venomous snakes and coyotes.
 It is not uncommon for people to go missing in the Mojave Desert.

 In recent weeks, the disappearance and homicide of 22-year-old Gabby Petito has made national headlines as law enforcement agencies continue to search for the single person of interest in her killing, fugitive Brian Laundrie.
-Petito's family after her death created the Gabby Petito Foundation to help parents searching for missing children and victims of domestic assault.
+Petito's family created the Gabby Petito Foundation after her death to help parents searching for missing children and victims of domestic assault.